 Managing Relationships when You have Chronic Illness

 Relationships can be difficult when you are healthy, but adding chronic illness to the mix can make it even more challenging.
 Strengthening and maintaining relationships with parents, children, friends and/or your significant other is especially important when you are chronically ill.
-Here are suggestions meant to stimulate your imagination as you think about ways to keep your relationships strong as you battle postural orthostatic tachycardia syndrome, mast cell activation disorder, Ehlers-Danlos Syndome, fibromyalgia, and chronic fatigue syndrome among others.
-Your illness may actually help you to strengthen your relationships as you learn to be real with each other and deal with your illness together.
+Here are suggestions meant to stimulate your imagination as you think about ways to keep your relationships strong as you battle postural orthostatic tachycardia syndrome, Ehlers-Danlos Syndome, fibromyalgia, and chronic fatigue syndrome among others.

 Tips for dealing with your chronic illness in relationships